szhongren/leetcode/behavioral.md

 - answer the question directly and make sure to emphasize the parts that answer the question

 - influence question, show that I heard others' perspective, and I brought data and convinced people with POCs/data that I brought

+- some quantifications would be preferred in the situation/task and in the result
+- impactful project, has to be well elaborated and more generally, including a challenge would elevate the answer
+- my role was clear, but explicitly highlight what my stake was in the project (leading, mentoring, coordinating, etc)

+- don't use "compromise" with Meta, frame it as an influence instead of compromise, maybe show some pushback

+- understand the question behind the question, need to answer that, always answer subtextual question directly

+- conflict + major impact qns, could have been better